Seeking justice - an open letter from Olha Stefanishyna

 It took me a while to understand it.
 I was in a foreign country with a new language and legal environment.
 I started to suspect that it wasn't the flu several days after the attack.
 I found myself unable to accept it on two levels: the complete absence of my memory about the event, and the sheer inconceivable nature of what had transpired.
 At first, I thought I could have an issue with adaptation.
 I started to check health and visit doctors to learn what happened.
 I covered all the costs myself.
 Some managers discussed my personal medical information after that, accessed without my consent.
 The company treated me as an object, not as a person.

-I reported the incident to law enforcement as soon as I felt I had enough information to accept the fact that I was attacked at my home, they closed the case without proper investigation and labeled me mentally unstable.
+I reported the incident to law enforcement as soon as I felt I had enough information to accept the fact that I was attacked at home, they closed the case without proper investigation and labeled me mentally unstable.
 Meanwhile, my coworkers in Walmart continued discussing me and my personal information, including medical data, without my involvement.
 This forced me to seek answers independently.

 Today it's me - tomorrow it could be anyone, regardless of their background, job position, or social status.